2023 Best Radio, TV & Digital Communication Bachelor's Degree Schools

 While working on their Bachelor's Degree, digital communication majors at UF Online accumulate an average of around $19,259 in student debt.
 This translates to an average monthly loan payment of $241, based on a 10-year repayment plan.

-With a ranking of #22, University of Northern Iowa did quite well on this year’s best schools for radio, television and digital communication students working on their bachelor’s degree.
-UNI is a moderately-sized public school located in the city of Cedar Falls.
+University of Northern Iowa ranked #22 on this year’s Best Radio, TV & Digital Communication Bachelor’s Degree Schools list.
+UNI is a moderately-sized public school located in the small city of Cedar Falls.

 This translates to an average monthly loan payment of $241, based on a 10-year repayment plan.